 In addition, Jubilee Housing and New Partners Community Solar are partnering to provide the benefits of the rooftop community solar installation directly to residents of the Maycroft through Solar for All, a program of the District of Columbia’s Department of Energy and Environment.
 Solar for All seeks to provide the benefits of solar electricity to 100,000 low-income households and reduce their energy bills by 50% by 2032.
 The program, which was established by the Renewable Portfolio Standard (RPS) Expansion Amendment Act of 2016, is funded by the Renewable Energy Development Fund (REDF).
 Solar energy generated at the Maycroft and other community solar installations around the city will allow New Partners to serve 100 residents of Jubilee Housing.
 Using an innovative model to pass community solar savings directly to low-income households, these residents will save on average $40 per household every month on utility bills.

 The batteries and related equipment cost $90,000 and the installation cost $40,000.
-Development of the community rooftop solar array was already underway and is therefore not included in the total project cost figures.
+Development of the community rooftop solar array was already underway and cost $197,000.
 The Pepco Foundation provided $65,000 in funding to support the battery installation.

 Year Commissioned: 2019